 Weed control with new hedging is crucial If you use organic mulch, renew as needed.
 Maintain sheet mulches.
 If you use weedkillers instead of mulches then apply a systemic herbicide after planting and in early spring before the hedge leaves break.
 Always follow the instructions.

 Remember that bare root hedging plants are pretty tough, but lifting, handling and planting are a shock no matter how carefully done.
 A little extra care in the first weeks after the leaves break in spring will be repaid many times over.
 And water only if it is dry.
 Check your plants every so often and remove and replace any that have died.

 The key to dense, bushy hedging lies in the way the hedge plants are treated in the first year after planting.
 Cut mixed hedging back to 6-8 (15-20cm) immediately after planting - you can do this on the day they are planted.
 This makes each plant create 3-4 side shoots -when it starts to grow in Spring - which are the beginning of a bushy hedge.
 Reduce those new shoots by 50% in the autumn/winter following planting.
 This is the last savage cut and continues the process of thickening your hedge.
 You can trim the side branches of your hedging at any time as long as it is not freezing.

 Laying is used to regenerate old hedges.
-Well-planted hedging will become stock-proof in its own right in about 5 years and if trimmed every 2 years, it may be 50 years before it needs laying.
-If you WANT to lay your hedge, you can do so from the 4th or 5th year onwards.
+Well-planted hedging will become stock-proof in its own right in about 5 years and, if trimmed every 2 years, it should be over 50 years before it needs laying.
+If you want to lay your hedge for fun or practice, you can do so from the 4th or 5th year onwards.

 We hope your hedge flourishes and enriches your lives and landscape.